 Observing and Photographing the Glowing Jonaki Porua Responsibly

 We promise to enjoy the night without harming the tiny lights we came to see.
-When we observe glowing jonaki porua, we move quietly and use dim red lights.
-Visiting just after dusk during peak activity reduces stress on the insects and raises our chances of witnessing their displays.
+When observing glowing jonaki porua, we move quietly and use dim red lights.
+Visiting just after dusk, during peak activity, reduces stress on the insects and increases our chances of witnessing their displays.

 Best practices for nighttime observation without disturbing them

-We keep noise low and bodies distant.
-Bright flash photography and handheld flashes disorient fireflies.
-Instead, we use red-filtered headlamps or cover lights with red cellophane to preserve natural behaviour.
-We avoid handling specimens; touching removes protective oils and increases mortality risks.
+We keep noise to a minimum and maintain distance.
+Bright flash photography and handheld flashes disorient fireflies, so we use red-filtered headlamps or cover lights with red cellophane to preserve natural behaviour.
+We avoid handling specimens, as touching removes protective oils and increases mortality risk.
 When parks post rules, we follow them.

 Photography tips: gear, settings, and low-light techniques